What does it mean to Lead by Serving?

 Because Glenn pointed Gertrude to look inside herself, tap into her heart, and connect what she did to who she was, he was able to serve her emotional needs.
 Once these needs were met, she connected them to her mind and ultimately to her mouth and fingers as she played the clarinet.

 Awareness is one of the key skills of Leading by Serving.
 There are two areas we must be aware of on a bigger level.
 One is looking inside ourselves to see what we have to give to the world.
-The other is looking at the world and finding a need which exists.
+The other is looking at the world and finding a need that exists.

 Sometimes we see a need in the world first and then we look at ourselves and realize we have something to provide.
 Or sometimes we discover a gift we have and then search for opportunities to help solve a need in the world.

 For Glenn Holland, he knew the gift inside he had to share was creating music.
 Initially, he believed composing an opus, which would be played in great concert halls, was his avenue to serve the world.
-Yet, through experiences like the one with Gertrude he would eventually discover there was a greater need in the world he could serve.
+Yet, through experiences like the one with Gertrude, he would eventually discover there was a greater need in the world he could serve.

 One of the principles of the Teach for Impact system is teaching our subject matter and curriculum is important and can help our students, but it’s not our most important job.
 The scene with Gertrude in Mr. Holland’s Opus is a great example of this.
 Glenn’s effort to Lead by Serving helped Gertrude improve her clarinet skills.
 In fact, the next scene in the movie showed Gertrude playing a solo during the graduation ceremony at the end of the year.
-However, at the conclusion of the movie we find out she did not become a professional clarinet player.
+However, at the conclusion of the movie, we find out she did not become a professional clarinet player.
 Instead, Gertrude became the governor of Oregon.

 Was it the physical skills of playing the clarinet which had the greatest impact on Gertrude and truly made a difference in her life?
 Or was it the ability to help her look inside herself and understand she could write her own story which left the biggest mark?